szwacz/nw-boilerplate/README.md

 # What it can do?

+- Supports all 3 operating systems supported by node-webkit.
 - Lets you start developing node-webkit app just by typing 3 commands in terminal.
 - Has preconfigured, full blown development environment.
-- Spits out installers for all 3 operating systems supported by node-webkit.
+- Spits out ready for distribution installers for every operating system.

 # Quick start